Designing New Worlds with Artova

 Rather than beginning with an empty canvas, designers start by describing the intended interface through natural language prompts.
 These prompts communicate layout structure, functional components, and visual direction.

-The system then interprets this design language and generates structured UI layouts that can be explored, refined, and adapted.
+The system interprets this design language and generates structured UI layouts that designers can explore, refine, and develop further.

 The workflow unfolds across four key stages: